adelheidsoftware/adelheid-website/src/content/posts/adelkrieg-dev-blog-a-backend-architecture-deep-dive.md

 - **Lifecycle Management**: Lobbies follow a state progression of Pre-Game -> Play <-> Pause -> Pre-Game, with the ability to also close the lobby at any time.
 We've also implemented safety net features like auto-close and auto-pause behaviors based on active connections.
 This ensures that lobbies always minimize backend resource usage based on their current state.
 - **Membership & Concurrency**: We've built out a robust lobby system that supports regular members, spectators, lobby invites, and a live chat system.
 - **Computer Player Integration**: The computer player service manages adding and removing computer players.
 Computer player personas of varying difficulty levels can be dynamically dropped into an open lobby.
-We'll dive deeper on computer players later in this post.
+We'll dive deeper on computer players in a later blog post.

 ## Social and Friend Systems